TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Conceptual Framework Intuition

 \end{definition}

-\begin{definition}[Gromov-Hausdorff Distance] The distance between two metric spaces $(M)$ equipped with a distance function $(d)$; $(M_1, d_1)$ and $(M_2, d_2)$ is measured by the Gromov-Hausdorff distance $d_{GH}(M_1, M_2)$, which is the infimum of distances over all possible isometric embeddings into a common metric space.
-It quantifies the ``metric dissimilarity'' of two spaces. \end{definition}
+\begin{definition}[Gromov-Hausdorff Distance] The distance between two metric spaces $(M_1, d_1)$ and $(M_2, d_2)$ is measured by the Gromov-Hausdorff distance $d_{GH}(M_1, M_2)$, which is the infimum of distances over all possible isometric embeddings into a common metric space.
+It bounds the maximum metric distortion required to map one space onto another. \end{definition}